Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Literature Review

+Based on \cite{archetti2020dynamic}, our paper studies the DOP-rd with a single, uncapacitated vehicle serving customer requests with no time window.
+Unlike \cite{archetti2020dynamic}, which does not consider drivers' working hours or strict deadlines, we aim at maximizing the expected number of parcels delivered within a deadline $T_E$.
+Recent studies highlight the practical importance of focusing on the maximum number of delivered parcels (\cite{voccia2019same} and \cite{behrend2018integration}, \cite{ulmer2018same}), as vehicles often need to return to the depot during working hours, and some parcels may be deferred for distribution the next day or by a third-party carrier.
+In \cite{archetti2020dynamic} every solution in which all parcels are served is feasible.
+In their setting, the vehicle can wait until the last parcel arrives at the depot and subsequently serve all the parcels in a single route.
+On the contrary, in our model, we address strict deadline constraints, ensuring timely parcel delivery.
+This distinguishes our approach from \cite{archetti2020dynamic}.

+As for solution approaches, the decision-making policy we consider adds to existing reoptimization frameworks behind the VFA approaches in routing literature.
+Indeed, instead of proposing a heuristic approach for solving problems in each scenario as in \cite{voccia2019same} or at each reoptimization epoch as in \cite{archetti2020dynamic}, we solve ILPs with the approximation of future routes to balance the computational efficiency and policy performance.
+Our extensive numerical study shows the value of our proposed reoptimization scheme in routing applications.
+The ones proposed in the current work are innovative not only in the way future routes are approximated but also in how policies are derived through VFA-2S and VFA-CF and in the way the ILP models are constructed.

-Another contribution which is very close to the current study is \cite{van2019delivery}.
-Again, the problem is formulated as an MDP but decision epochs are pre-defined time instants separated by equidistant intervals.
-A similar assumption is made in \cite{klapp2018one} where these equidistant time intervals are called `waves'.
-The objective function is to minimize the expected vehicle operating costs and penalties for unserved requests.
-The main differences between the current work and the one of \cite{van2019delivery} is the fact that in the latter paper multiple vehicles are considered as well as a third party service provider.
-Also, Daganzo's formula is used not only to estimate the tour length but also the number of vehicles required to perform the service.
-In our work instead we consider a single vehicle and we use the Daganzo's formula for inferring how many requests can be fulfilled in future states at each decision epoch.
+Another contribution, which is very close to the current study, is given by \cite{van2019delivery}.
+Again, the problem is formulated as an MDP.
+However, decision epochs are predefined time instants separated by equidistant intervals, as in \cite{klapp2018one}.
+The objective function in \cite{van2019delivery} is to minimize the expected total dispatching costs.
+The paper focuses on dispatching decisions, so the routing decisions are not considered in the optimization problem, and routing costs are estimated by Daganzo's formula.
+In our work, decision epochs are set dynamically according to the release dates.
+Also, differently from \cite{van2019delivery}, we consider a single vehicle.
+Finally, we use Daganzo's formula with a different scope, i.e., for inferring how many requests can be fulfilled in future routes at each decision epoch.
+Instead, we get the exact routing sequence for the current epoch.

-Finally, another close work is paper \cite{schrotenboer2021fighting}, where the authors study the problem of balancing the consolidation potential and delivery urgency of orders.
-The problem is a pickup-and-delivery problem with a fleet of vehicles and the objective is to maximize the expected customer satisfaction.
-The authors propose a cost function approximation approach.
+Finally, another related work is given by \cite{schrotenboer2021fighting}, where the authors study how to balance the consolidation potential and delivery urgency of orders.
+Contrary to our setting, it is a pickup and delivery problem with a fleet of vehicles and customer deadlines, aiming to maximize the expected customer satisfaction.
+Their approach is based on a cost function approximation.